Trial begins for Willacy County woman accused of starving grandson to death

 The trial of a Willacy County woman accused in the death of her grandson began Thursday.

-Antonia Gonzalez is charged with murder and four counts of injury to a child in connection with 13-year-old Jesse Harrison Jr.'s death in 2022.
+Antonia Gonzalez was charged with murder and four counts of injury to a child in connection with 13-year-old Jesse Harrison Jr.'s death in 2022.

 Investigators say Antonia Gonzalez is responsible for the death of her grandson.
 She’s one of three people charged in connection with the death.